leadedge/Spout2/SPOUTSDK/BUILD-EXAMPLES.md

 ### Environment path

-Confirm the location of MSBuild.exe at :
+After installation of Build Tools, confirm the location of MSBuild.exe at :

 C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\MSBuild\Current\Bin

+or, if Visual Studio 2022 has previously been installed, there will be a copy in :

+C:\Program Files\Microsoft Visual Studio\2022\Community\Msbuild\Current\Bin

 MsBuild is run from the command line from a console window.
 Create an Environment Variable with this path so that you don't have to enter the full path every time.